HarelPoms/HarelsNodeJSProject/README.md

 -- request must include token of a logged in admin in its header.
 -- id param must be valid and be an id of an existing card.

+Response :
+-Will return the card as it was saved in the database, prior to deletion.